Creamy Vegan Squash Soup with Chive Oil Topping: A Culinary Medicine Delight

 Having the right resources to learn about plant-based vegan principles is important for everyone.

-These books are some of my tried-and-true resources that I have repeatedly referred to over the years.
+These books are among my tried-and-true favorites, ones I have repeatedly referred to over the years.
 Let me know if you pick any of them up and what you learn.

 Let’s Explore Seasonal Eating: Summer